thebasilugo/safeguard/README.md

 OR

-    Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine.
-    Open the project in your preferred code editor or simply launch index.html in your web browser.
+2. Open the project in your preferred code editor.
+3. Launch `index.html` in your web browser.

 ## Technologies Used

 This project is built using the following technologies:

-    HTML
+- HTML
-    CSS / TailwindCSS
+- Tailwind CSS
-    JavaScript
+- JavaScript
-    Semantic UI
+- Semantic UI for icons

 No additional dependencies are required.